xyzmaps/xyz-containers/README.md

 The postgres data is persisted locally in a newly created directory called `data` even if the stack is pulled down completely (normally just starting/stopping the stack should be enough).

+## Images

+The images are available on [Docker Hub](https://hub.docker.com/u/xyzmaps) so therre is no need to build locally if you just want to run it.

 ### Run using docker

 In the directory where `compose.yml` is located run